Bag File Plotting

 $ python3 main.py

-Which yields the following plot:
+Which yields the following plot (or a similar one):

 Congrats, our first manually created plot from extracted bag file data! 🥳